-(iv) Atmosphere, Anxiety, Excitement The older child can take, and inde
+(iv) Atmosphere, Anxiety, Excitement

 The older child can take, and indeed requires, much greater stimulus to his emotional side than a young child.
 A small child may be bewildered and frightened by a programme that a 12 year old takes in his stride.
 Similarly it is unfair for the 12 year old to have to view material that he rightly considers too young.
 The effect of this is for him to turn towards equally unsuitable adult material.